-Seeking Alpha's Weekly Media, Tech, And Finance News Round Up
+Seeking Alpha's Weekly Media, Tech, And Finance News Round-Up

 If given a choice between science fantasy and science fiction, I prefer Star Wars.
-This may explain why I have spent more than ten years working in advertising.
+This may explain why I have spent more than 10 years working in advertising.
 As I experience the changing landscape, I think I may be better served by choosing Star Trek.
-Ted Chiang best explains why, “Science fiction is very well suited to asking philosophical questions; questions about the nature of reality, what it means to be human, how do we know the things that we think we know.”
+Ted Chiang best explains why, "Science fiction is very well suited to asking philosophical questions; questions about the nature of reality, what it means to be human, how do we know the things that we think we know."

 Invasion of the "revenue" snatchers